How to Turn Your Menu Into a Marketing Tool

 As the center of your business, your menu holds a lot of power.
-It is the hard work of your chefs, line cooks, and brings your concept to life.
-There are many channels you can use when it comes to restaurant marketing - but making sure your menu is visible on your website and comes up in search engines might be the most powerful organic marketing tool you have.
+It displays the hard work of your chefs and cooks, and brings your concept to life, and when it comes down to it, it’s usually why your guests have chosen to pay a visit to your restaurant.

-According to a study by OpenTable, 93% of people view online menus before dining out.
+93% of people view online menus before dining out, according to a study by OpenTable.
 As the industry has shifted to accommodate a boom in off-premise dining, that number is likely to only go up - especially for guests who are ordering from you for the first time.